-National and international guidelines recommend exercise for the management of OA regardless of age, or which joints are involved, or pain intensity.
+National and international guidelines recommend exercise for the management of OA regardless of age, which joints are involved, or pain intensity.

-Some of the benefits of exercise for OA include:
+Some of the benefits for OA include:

 - Reduced pain

 - Increased muscle strength to support and stabilise joints

-- Improved joint movement and flexibility
+- · Improved joint movement and flexibility

-- Improved balance and decreased risk of falls
+- Improved balance

 - Losing weight that reduces the load on sore joints

-- Improved ability to do daily tasks
+- · Improved ability to do daily tasks

-- Improved emotional health and mood
+- · Improved wellbeing and mood

-- Better quality of sleep
+- Better quality of sleep.